ridwanrahman/robot-toy/README.md

 4. Open the `runner.py` file and run it.
 5. Some movement results should show up on the terminal.

 ## Implementation
+A few sample data and output is provided below.

 1. This app was built with the idea of modularity and reusability in mind.
-2. To run, please start with some basic commands in `resources/user_input.txt`.
-Let's say we begin with the following:
+2. To run, please run the `toy_robot/runner.py` with some basic commands in `resources/user_input.txt`.

+Let's say we begin with
+the following:
 ```
 PLACE 0, 0, NORTH